 Employee benefit accrued liability reserve (GML §6-p), must be used for the payment of accrued employee benefit due an employee upon termination of the employee's service.
 This reserve may be established by a majority vote of the Board, and is funded by budgetary appropriations and such other reserves and funds that may be legally appropriated.
-This reserve is accounted for in the general fund under restricted fund balance.
+This reserve is accounted for in the general fund.